deepdoctection/deepdoctection/docs/tutorials/datasets.rst

-Three methods :meth:`_info`, :meth:`_categories` and :meth:`_builder` must be implemented for a dataset, each of which returns an instance :class:`DatasetInfo`, :class:`DatasetCategories` or None and a class derived from :class:`DataFlowBaseBuilder`.
+Three methods :meth:`_info`, :meth:`_categories` and :meth:`_builder` must be implemented for a data set, each of which return an instance :class:`DatasetInfo`, :class:`DatasetCategories` or None and a class derived from :class:`DataFlowBaseBuilder`.

 DatasetInfo